tonibois/cook/README.md

 8. You must see the Cook module
 9. Install the cook module

-### After installing the module set security settings:
+### After installing the module set security settings

 If not seen automatically the module, you can login as superuser.